romzzp/Group-Project1/README.md

 How to:
 GIVEN I am planning a vacation
-WHEN  I enter the destination countries or cities (ex, Toronto, Sydney, Moscow, Turkey etc) THEN all the hotels in the geo-loacation show up
+WHEN I enter the destination city I want to go to (ex, Toronto, Sydney, Moscow, Turkey etc) and the dates I want to visit for THEN A list of hotels are displayed for me to choose from WHEN I choose a hotel that is suitible for me
-WHEN I chose the date filters (Date To and From)
-THEN all avaliable hotels are filtered
-WHEN I choose the hotel of choice
-THEN the hotel map location shows up
+THEN A map centered around the location of the hotel shows up, indicating nearby tourist destinations and popular spots.

 - - -
 © 2021.
 All Rights Reserved.